 Why does this happen across the globe you may ask?
 This article will take a look at a few examples and explore the reasons behind such occurrences.

 Where do chili peppers come from?

-Although there are several cultures and cuisines around the world that we now associate with spicy food, it is important to understand that all peppers originally came from South and/or Central America.
+Although there are several cultures and cuisines around the world that we now associate with spicy food, it is important to understand that all peppers originally came from the southern part of North America, Central America, and the northern parts of South America.
+Most say they probably originated in the area we now know as Mexico.
 Peppers were one of the items that made its way from the Americas back to Europe after Columbus made his journey across the Atlantic.